 While she has had many accomplishments on the water in recent years, she feels her biggest and most important achievements can’t be 100% attributed to on the water training.
 “Training” is so much more than working out.
-April preaches intentionality above all else - she applies it in her own training and is one of the first lessons she teaches as a coach.
-It can be so easy to fall into the ‘all or nothing’ fallacy, but if April has learned anything these past five years, it’s that the little things add up and small actions pay dividends.
-When faced with the choice to skip a workout in favor of doubling up the next day because she’s short on time, April says she’d rather do air squats while cooking dinner; it's the daily discipline that matters most.
+April preaches intentionality above all else.
+She applies it in her own training and is one of the first lessons she teaches as a coach.
+It can be so easy to fall into the ‘all or nothing’ fallacy, but if April has learned anything these past five years, it’s that the little things add up and small actions pay big dividends.
+When faced with the choice to skip a workout in favor of doubling up the next day because she’s short on time, April says she’d rather do air squats while cooking dinner because it's the daily discipline that matters most.

 BUMPS IN THE ROAD